Ride for Compassion kicked off in Perth WA on September 17th and finished on October 19th in Newcastle NSW.

 “I am blessed with the physical capacity to ride a bike for long hours, so, for me, it is the perfect way to use my gift to give children an opportunity to live.”

-Despite his health struggles, including some broken bones in training for the ride, Ross says he “celebrates being alive every day” and is very much looking forward to the Ride for Compassion challenge.
+Despite his health struggles, including some broken bones in training for the ride, Ross says he “celebrates being alive every day” and was looking forward to the Ride for Compassion challenge.

 For Nellie Logan, this epic ride isn’t the only way she supports the work of Compassion Australia.
 She single-handedly writes letters to more than 900 children living in poverty every year on behalf of other sponsors, giving them encouragement and reminding them they are loved.